jaredly/geometricart/Roadmap.md

 #

+A shape should be able to be compound. with boolean ops.
+So that we could have a crop that is the + of two shapes, -'d another shape.
+Instead of having three separate crops.

+-> debug circular holes

+-> clipShape, just return the cmds

 - [ ] rerchitect the whole visial thing.
 Turn it into a "studio"
   - history along the bottom (toggleable)
   - right side a full tree view